puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 The Catalog Preview tool works by compiling catalogs for nodes and inspecting the resultant catalog.
 It compiles a catalog by using the existing node objects and their facts to simulate a Puppet run against that node.
 This means interacting with PuppetDB where all that data is stored.

-Its probably going to be the case where your Catalog Preview server doesn't have access to PuppetDB data.
-We can get around that by using the cached facts and node data that is stored as YAML on the real Puppet Masters.
+It's probably going to be the case that your Catalog Preview server doesn't have access to PuppetDB data.
+We can get around that by using the cached facts and node data that are stored as YAML on the real Puppet Masters.

 > stub: Stage the node and facts YAML files on the diff rig.
 >